 The FDOT Accessing Transit: Design Handbook for Florida Bus Passenger Facilities provides guidance relating to provisions for curb side and street side facilities.
+Refer to Table 2.11.9 for criteria on the placement of shelters and benches.

 8.10.1.
 Curb-Side Facilities